ViaVersion/ViaProxy/README.md

 - viarewind.yml (ViaRewind)
 - vialegacy.yml (ViaLegacy)

+### Developer Plugin API
+ViaProxy has a plugin API which allows you to create plugins for ViaProxy.
+You can find the documentation and examples [here](https://github.com/Lenni0451/NoLocalConnections).

 ## Contact
 If you encounter any issues, please report them on the [issue tracker](https://github.com/RaphiMC/ViaProxy/issues).